 - Stopped airflow and normal breathing while sleeping

 - Decreased ability to concentrate or keep attention

 Related Health Issues

-Untreated sleep apnea can be a contributing factor to other serious health conditions, such as diabetes, heart disease, and stroke.
-Below is a list of how frequently some diseases develop as a result of obstructive sleep apnea:
+Untreated sleep apnea can be a contributing factor to other serious health conditions such as diabetes, heart disease and stroke.
+Below is a list of how frequently some conditions develop as a result of obstructive sleep apnea:

 - Hypertension: 35%

 - Atrial Fibrillation: 49%

 - Drug-Resistant Hypertension: 83%

 - Nighttime Heart Attacks: 91%